Skip to content

 AppPanels.addPanel(...);

-Custom extensions and libraries need to be typed with a declare module in a .d.ts:
+Custom extensions and libraries that aren’t built into moonlight need to be typed with a declare module in a .d.ts:

 declare module "@moonlight-mod/wp/yourExtension_someModule" {